About Marianne Simonin

 - Yoga retreats and workshops in the UK and India.

-- I have also worked as a massage therapist in different London clinics including the L.C.A.S in Harley St. My clients have included: Sean Connery and his wife, Naomi Campbell and Sadie Frost.
+- I have also worked as a massage therapist in different London clinics including the L.C.A.S in Harley Street.